FullstackAcademy/npm-getting-started/step_1/README.md

-# Lesson 1: JavaScdript Libraries
+# Lesson 1: JavaScript Libraries

 By the end of this step, you should understand how to:
 - use CDN libraries to add JavaScript libraries to vanilla HTML/CSS/JavaScript Projects